-- 7.6 Stakeholder engagement at project level, including information disclosure, meaningful consultation as relevantpublic participation and access to grievancejustice, is governed by relevant provisions of EU law and by, the Aarhus Convention and the EIB Environmental and Social Standards,15 which confirm the EIB's commitment to the principles on stakeholder engagement and encourage project promoters to comply with these standards as well as to follow good practices in project design, implementation and monitoring. - 7.7 The primary responsibility for information and engagement with localthe public concerned and other relevant stakeholders on a project basis lies rests with the project promoter and/or borrower.
-The EIB encourages supports their efforts in accordance with the EIB Environmental and Social Standards. - 7.8 The EIB values a constructive dialogue with relevant stakeholders in the context of its due diligence and promotes their participation in relevant decision-making processes.
-Engaging with stakeholders can contribute to the legitimacy of a project and their trust, knowledge and understanding of local issues can help improve theirs performance and sustainability, as well as minimise the risks of a project.
+- 7.6 Stakeholder engagement at project level, including information disclosure, meaningful consultation as relevant and access to grievance, is governed by relevant provisions of EU law and by the EIB Environmental and Social Standards,21 which confirm the EIB's commitment to the principles on stakeholder engagement and encourage project promoters to follow good practices in project design, implementation and monitoring. - 7.7 The primary responsibility for information and engagement with local stakeholders on a project basis rests with the project promoter and/or borrower.
+The EIB supports their efforts in accordance with the EIB Environmental and Social Standards. - 7.8 The EIB values a constructive dialogue with relevant stakeholders in the context of its due diligence and promotes their participation in relevant decision-making processes.
+Engaging with stakeholders can contribute to the legitimacy of a project and their trust, knowledge and understanding of local issues can help improve the performance and minimise the risks of a project. - 7.9 If deemed necessary, the EIB may meet, through or in cooperation with the project promoter and/or borrower, with concerned parties to better understand their concerns regarding the specific project.
+Engagement with national stakeholders may take place through different channels, including through the delegations of partner EU institutions present in EIB countries of operation.
+Discussions with national stakeholders are usually country-specific and seen by the EIB as a tool to adapt to the projects specificities. - 7.10The EIB is open to explore further potential ways of engagement with stakeholders on projects with high environmental and social, including human rights, risk potential.